 - You can log out or reboot during the installation process. - If you delete a file while making modifications to a package source, it may be possible to restore the deleted file.
 For more information about restoring deleted files, see Adding Scripts to Package Sources. - 1.
 Open Composer and authenticate locally. - 2.
 In the toolbar, click New 💗 . - 3.
 Under the Monitor Installation heading in the sidebar, select Snapshot. - 4.
 Select Normal Snapshot or New & Modified Snapshot and click Next.

-Monitoring Installation
+in monitoring instanation

-Snapshot
+Snapshot 0

 Operating System 4.0

 Build OS Package Normal New & Modified Monitor File

 Package Manifests Snapshot Snapshot System Changes

-User Environment

-for any new files on the boot drive.
-A

 5. Enter a name for the package and click Next.